LemmenAid/surf-spot-finder/README.md

 Jump to Credits: [Credits](#credits)

-After that I began by created the major functions to set up the main flow of the application.
-From there I started adding more detail and smaller functions.
-I added validation using while loops, as well as User options using if / elif statements.
+After that I began by creating the major functions to set up the main flow of the application.
+From there I started adding more details and smaller functions.
+I added validation using While loops, as well as User options using if/elif statements.
 I constantly tested the validation of the User input to make sure that the User would receive the appropriate feedback and the application's flow would not get interrupted.

-Once I got the logic up and running I started adding functions that would enhance User experience, like the slow_print and the clear_terminal functions.
+Once I got the logic up and running I started adding functions that would enhance the User experience, like the slow_print and the clear_terminal functions.

 ### Google Sheets

-The worksheet is accessed by myself as the only Editor but I included a View only link to show the distribution of data for the project.
+The worksheet is accessed by myself as the only Editor but I included a View only link to show the organization of the prject data.

 [View the Google Sheet here.](https://docs.google.com/spreadsheets/d/1KqClUKt4qPwd4cuOM1b8-stC4H44OkL4tIA6QGkQJs0/edit?usp=sharing)